+Instruction 2 Hours per week

-Instruction Duration of SEE SEE CIE Credits 2 Hours per week 2 Hours 50 Marks 50 Marks
+Duration of SEE 2 Hours

+SEE 50 Marks

+CIE 50 Marks

+Credits 1

 Pre-Requisite: Students should have

 - 1. Fundamental knowledge in calculus and complex algebra. - 2.
 Electromagnetism and circuit theory concepts.

 - 1. To plot the frequency response & locus diagrams of first and second order circuits - 2.
 To verify various circuit theorems and to determine different parameters of two-port network. - 3.
 To measure the unknown values of different electrical elements. - 4.
 To become familiar with different transducers.